DOieGYuan/DPRS_with_HMs/README.md

 # Then, annotate
 gtdbtk classify_wf --genome_dir genomes --out_dir GTDBtk_tax --cpus 64
 ```
+Now we have the taxonomic information for each MAG.
 Then we build Phylogenetic tree for MAGs using UBCG pipeline
 ```
 mkdir UBCG